 The American civil justice system allows for one type of recovery in personal injury cases: damages.
 Damages, or compensation, can manifest themselves in a few different forms in personal injury cases.
 People tend to throw around terms such as “general damages,” “special damages,” “non-economic,” and “economic” damages, so this post should help you differentiate between these various types of damage awards.

 What is so special about special damages?
 Well, not much other than the fact that they can be readily quantified.
-Whenever a car accident or other type of personal injury accident occurs, the injured person is going to incur expenses associated with the accident.
+Whenever a car accident or other type of personal injury accident occurs, the injured person will incur expenses associated with the accident.
 These are hard numbers that can be measured.

 To illustrate, let us take a car accident case where the victim was injured, had to have her car repaired, and missed one day of work.
 Luckily her injuries were minor, only requiring a quick trip to the ER which cost $600.
 Her car repairs were minor as well, say $1,000.
 And she only missed one day of work making $20 per hour ($160 for an 8 hour day).
 To find out the special damages that stemmed from the car accident, all you would need to do is add up these values, which would total $1,760.
 This is a pretty basic example, but you get the idea.